logicalclocks/hops-docs/docs/user_guide/hopsworks/newAccount.rst

 .. [#f1] If you are an administrator, you can jump now to the Hops Administration Guide to see how to validate account registrations, if you have administrator privileges.

 After your account has been approved, you can now go to HopsWork's login page and start your Google Authenticator application on your smartphone.
-On HopsWorks login page, you will need to enter
+On Hopsworks login page, you will need to enter

 * the email address your registered with
 * the password you registered with
-* on Google Authenticator find the 6-digit number shown for the email address your registered with and enter it into HopsWorks.
+* on Google Authenticator find the 6-digit number shown for the email address your registered with and enter it into Hopsworks.